PuneetRawatFL/nodejs/README.md

 ### 14. What is npm, and why is it important in the Node.js ecosystem?
 Explain how to install and manage packages using npm.

 **npm**(Node Package Manager) is a critical tool in the Node.js ecosystem that facilitates the installation, updating, and management of packages and dependencies.
-Here’s why npm is important and how to use it:

 **Importance of npm in the Node.js Ecosystem:**